 The Eating Issues Centre (TEIC) and Eating Disorders Association (EDA) have merged to form Eating Disorders Queensland (EDQ).

-A merger of the Eating Issues Centre (TEIC) and Eating Disorders Association (EDA) in Brisbane, on 5 October 2018, created the largest community service in Queensland offering support and treatment for individuals living with and recovering from eating disorders, their Carers and loved ones.
+The Eating Issues Centre (TEIC) and Eating Disorders Association (EDA) in Brisbane, merged on 5 October 2018.
+This created the largest community service in Queensland offering support and treatment for individuals living with and recovering from an eating disorder, their Carers and loved ones.

-The new entity – Eating Disorders Queensland (EDQ), based in Toowong – will be a statewide not-for-profit organisation funded by Queensland Health to provide integrated eating disorder support services to Qld individuals and families living with and recovering from eating disorders, their carers and loved ones.
+The new entity is Eating Disorders Queensland (EDQ), is based in Toowong.
+It will be a statewide not-for-profit organisation funded by Queensland Health.
+EDQ will provide integrated eating disorder support services to Qld individuals and families living with and recovering from an eating disorder, their carers and loved ones.

 To facilitate hope and recovery for all people affected by eating disorders